oracle-livelabs/oci/gdk-oci-logging/05-configure-app/configure-app.md

 ## Introduction

-This lab provides instructions to update the application configuration _logback.xml_ to point to OCI Logging.
+This lab provides instructions to configure the application to point to OCI Logging.

 Estimated Lab Time: 05 minutes